-Regulators, business continuity planners, and enterprise risk managers within the banking and finance sector all rely on computer systems and have a priority need for a computer-based capability that can examine a variety of risk scenarios.
-The DECIDE project is developing a technology to significantly advance the state-of-the-art of critical infrastructure protection exercises.
+Regulators, business continuity planners and enterprise risk managers within the banking and finance sector all rely on computer systems and have a priority need for a computer-based capability that can examine a variety of risk scenarios.
+The Distributed Environment for Critical Infrastructure Decision-making Exercises (DECIDE) project is developing a technology to significantly advance the state-of-the-art of critical infrastructure protection exercises.

-The DHS Science & Technology Directorate, with support from the Financial Sector, including the Financial Services Sector Coordinating Council (FSSCC), is creating a tool that will enable private sector entities located within critical infrastructures to conduct collaborative, realistic, fully immersive, scenario-based exercises with response decisions made by subject matter experts.
+The DHS Science and Technology Directorate (S&T), with support from the financial sector, including the Financial Services Sector Coordinating Council (FSSCC), is creating a tool that will enable private sector entities located within critical infrastructures to conduct collaborative, realistic, fully immersive, scenario-based exercises with response decisions made by subject matter experts.
 DECIDE exercises are intended to enable participants to war-game stressful scenarios in a closed-loop manner where the consequences of each participant’s actions feed back into the exercise.
-These exercises are designed to help participants understand the systemic ramifications of their actions and those of their industry peers—specifically scenarios that may induce or exacerbate cascading failures, resource contention, systemic instability, and other unintended consequences.
+These exercises are designed to help participants understand the systemic ramifications of their actions and those of their industry peers—specifically scenarios that may induce or exacerbate cascading failures, resource contention, systemic instability and other unintended consequences.
 Furthermore, DECIDE exercises will allow critical infrastructure operators to identify scenarios where industry-wide coordinated response tactics are beneficial, and enable these scenarios to be exercised efficiently.

-DECIDE is sponsored by the Air Force Research Laboratory (AFRL) in support of DHS S&T.
+DECIDE is sponsored by the Air Force Research Laboratory in support of DHS S&T.